By Chet Yarbrough

 In spite of Xi’s emphasis on communist party rule, the genie of economic freedom has made China more pragmatic and less ideological.

-Xi is presently restrained in use of force in Hong Kong demonstrations.
-That restraint is not unending but it is influenced by Chinese communism’s change; a change that began with Deng Xiaoping’s policy of expanding personal economic freedom.
+Xi has abandoned his restraint in use of force in Hong Kong demonstrations.
+One doubts the abandonment of restraint is unending because it is influenced by Chinese communism’s change; a change that began with Deng Xiaoping’s policy of expanding personal economic freedom.

 In later years, Kennan’s containment argument for the U.S.S.R. is found to be correct but even he suggests the cost was too high.
 He believed Russia’s decline could have been accelerated.
 The flaw in today’s Russia is not in exclusive belief in the collective but in use of force as a first, rather than last, resort.